joelbyford/log-core/README.md

 # log-core
 A simple Dot Net Core error log generator for use in throwing errors into Log Analytics.
+For more detailed documentation on Log Analytics & Application Insights, refer to https://docs.microsoft.com/en-us/azure/azure-monitor/azure-monitor-app-hub.

 ## Prerequisites
 * DotNet Core SDK 2+